steelbrain/steelbrain.github.io/_posts/2018-07-09-how-imports-are-handled-in-pundle.md

 ---

 Imports are a way of sharing bindings between modules.
-They help keep the code modular and maintainable as the size of the codebase grows as well as sharing it with other people trying to solve similar problems (think [npmjs][]).
+Imports help keep the code modular and maintainable as the size of the codebase grows as well as sharing it with other people trying to solve similar problems (think [npmjs][]).

-In Javascript runtimes like V8 (heart of Chrome browser and Node.js) you can import JS files into JS files but not for example CSS files into JS files.
-Being able to import CSS into JS would help majorly modularize the code as well as help avoid any conflicts on the global namespace.
+In Javascript runtimes like V8 (heart of Chrome browser and Node.js) you can import JS files into JS files but you cannot for example import CSS files into JS files.
+Being able to import CSS into JS would help modularize the code further and help avoid any conflicts on the global css namespace.

-Interoperability between asset types as different as JS and CSS (compared to say JS and WASM) require a lot of decisions that are better done by the bundler instead of runtime.
-For example, to use the contents of the asset or to a path pointing at it because the size of the asset is too big (think 150kb+ of blob wouldn't make sense in a JS bundle).
+Interoperability between asset types as different as JS and CSS (compared to say JS and WASM) requires a lot of decisions that are better done by the bundler instead of runtime.
+For example, whether to use the contents of the asset or export a path pointing at it because the size of the asset is too big (think 150kb+ of blob, wouldn't make sense in a JS bundle).

-While other module bundlers try to hard-code how the bridges work in the core, Pundle takes a different approach.
+While other module bundlers try to hard-code how the bridges work between types in the core, Pundle takes a different approach.
 Pundle's file resolver allows users to specify completely arbitrary "format"s to use for each extension.
-Pundle enforces "chunk"s to have the same format throughout so when you import a css file or a golang file or any other non-js format file, It'll be force loaded as `js` as to allow the processors to provide "bridge" code.
+Pundle enforces "chunk"s to have the same format throughout so when you import a css file or a golang file or any other non-js format file, It'll be force loaded as `js` as to allow the transformers to provide "bridge" code.

-While providing the bridge code the transformers can add the import as a chunk dependency and return path to it, return it in base64 blob etc. For css this lets us do interesting things like return the [css modules object][css-modules] to the requiring module or insert as a JS blob that accepts HMR.
+While providing the bridge code the transformers can add the import as a chunk dependency and return path to it or return it as base64 blob etc. For css this lets us do interesting things like return the [css modules object][css-modules] to the requiring module or insert css into a JSON blob that accepts HMR during development.

 For example, here's what happens when your import `./index.js` imports an `./index.css`